trentsikute/globalchurch-schema/docs/pipeline_status.md

   '
 examples:
-- value: RAW
+- value: approved_for_gc_db
-  description: Fresh intake from a seed source.
+  description: Approved for Global.Church database.
-- value: VALIDATED
+- value: no_website
-  description: Reviewed and approved record.
+  description: Entity lacks a website.
 in_subset:
 - internal
 from_schema: https://global.church/schema